Skip to main content Skip to home page

 You must keep records of all tax-related matters so that your tax liabilities can be properly assessed.

-These records, and any additional records specifically required by us, must be kept for five years unless we expressly permit them to be destroyed earlier.
+These records, and any additional records specifically required by us, must be kept for 5 years unless we expressly permit them to be destroyed earlier.
 If the records are not in English, they must be kept in a form that allows them to be readily converted or translated.
 We may ask you to provide these records when we conduct an audit or investigation.

 It is a criminal offence to: